-But it's not only reptiles who suffer.
-LVMH is still selling garments made with fur – even though the fur trade slaughters millions of animals, including foxes, coyotes, and minks, in gruesome ways each year.
-These animals typically spend their lives in tiny wire cages on fur farms before being killed by gassing, electrocution, or other ghastly methods.
+LVMH is also still selling garments made with fur – even though the fur trade slaughters millions of animals, including foxes, coyotes, and minks, in gruesome ways each year.
+These animals typically spend their lives in cramped wire cages on fur farms before finally being killed by gassing, electrocution, or other ghastly methods.